yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ![](../resources/images/nyc-taxi-shared-uber-lyft.png)

-BTW, now this query runs in a daily resolution, so you can easily identify the seasonality that shows weekends are usually lower in demand than weekdays.
+BTW, this query runs in a daily resolution, so you can easily identify the seasonality that shows weekends are usually lower in demand than weekdays.

 This is the query I used for the charts above: